Omnichannel Marketing Strategy and Its Importance for an Organization

 At first glance, omnichannel and multichannel may seem similar, but their philosophies are fundamentally different.

 A multichannel approach simply means a brand is present on multiple channels.
 Email campaigns run separately from SMS.
 The website operates independently from the physical store.
 Customer support, marketing, and sales often use different tools and datasets.
 While the brand appears everywhere, the experience remains fragmented.
+Customers are forced to reintroduce themselves at every interaction.

 How Omnichannel Marketing Enhances Customer Experience